These are the hidden gems of Prime Day 2023

 Sold by Amazon

-Modelones Bright Gel Nail Polish Kit ADD TO WISH LIST — Tara Graves, Assignment Editor

-“I’m planning to get some new gel polish colors.
-These bright colors will be perfect for summer vibes, and the multipack with both glossy and matte finish gives me lots of options.
-Since having a gel polish setup, I’ve learned that my adult friends are just as excited about painting our nails together as we were as kids, so a multicolor set like this is perfect for letting everyone pick a color they like.”

-The Drop Avery High-Heeled Sandals ADD TO WISH LIST — Meredith Gallo, Senior Editor of Testing and Research
+The Drop Avery High-Heeled Sandals 30% OFF — Meredith Gallo, Senior Editor of Testing and Research

 “I have these in three colors.
 They’re great heels for wedding season!”